The Indoor League

-The Indoor League was a pub games competition series that was produced by Yorkshire Television and aired from 1973 until 1977.
-The programme was hosted by former England cricketer Fred Trueman (1931–2006).
+The Indoor League is a pub games competition series that was produced by Yorkshire Television and aired from 1973 until 1977.
+The programme was hosted by former England cricketer Fred Trueman.

 Background

 The first series of The Indoor League began transmission, by ITV, on 5 April 1973 at 1 pm and ran for the following six weeks.
 The TV Times magazine dated 31 March 1973 contains a one-and-a-half-page editorial on it, featuring noted darts player Tom Barrett.
 Most of the competitions were filmed the year before transmission.
 From series 2 onwards, The Indoor League made its various competitions open to international competitors, and they played for the Indoor League World Championships.

 Presenter Fred Trueman often wore a cardigan and smoked a pipe throughout his links.
 He always ended the show with the Yorkshire dialect phrase, "ah'll see thee".
 The programme's theme tune was Waiting For You by André Brasseur.